VNDNS/vizual/tasks/generateComponent.md

 Please also follow the guidelines defined in ./code-style.md.

-Each finished task should be marked with a [x] in the task list.
+After finishing a task please mark it with a [x] in the task list.